SeedSpace: Reconnecting urban dwellers back to the

 Through our research into Smart Cities, we determined goals (efficiency across all interactions, actors and environments operating in symbiosis, shared benefits of improved technology), considered technologies (Big Data, Consumption, waste, need and distribution, IoT, Hyperconnectivity) and developed our values (bottom-up approach, equality, education, control, safety/privacy).

 Despite the growing technologies available in smart cities, we valued the need to empower smart citizens and communities.
-We looked at behavioural models and novel case studies around food waste and distribution, leading us to consider concepts of smart communities, in which excess food is distributed to those in need.
+We looked at behavioral models and novel case studies around food waste and distribution, leading us to consider concepts of smart communities, in which excess food is distributed to those in need.